Skip to main content

 If you receive a new member number and do not currently have a username, you may need to register for online access from 11 May 2026.
 Instructions for this will be provided in your Aware Super welcome letter.

-You can check your employer contributions by using your member number or user name to login to Aware Super’s digital platform Member Online from 11 May 2026.
-Employer contributions will be accepted and applied to your Aware Super account after the limited service period, effective the date Aware Super processes the contribution.
+You can check your employer contributions by using your member number or username to login to Aware Super’s digital platform Member Online.

-If you have both an Aware Super account and a TelstraSuper account, you will end up with at least two Aware Super accounts after the merger.
+If you had both an Aware Super account and a TelstraSuper account, you will end up with at least two Aware Super accounts.
 Having multiple Aware Super accounts may incur higher fees overall.
 Members can request for these accounts to be consolidated with Aware Super after the merger.
 There may be some implications to consolidation, including to any insurance arrangements, so it’s important to speak to a qualified financial adviser before making any decisions.
 You can also speak to Aware Super if you have any questions about their products.

-To find out more about the impacts to your insurance by consolidating you can refer to the relevant PDS and handbook for your product which will be available at aware.com.au/pds from 30 April 2026.
+To find out more about the impacts to your insurance by consolidating you can refer to the relevant PDS and handbook for your product which will be available at aware.com.au/pds.

-If you have a death benefit beneficiary nomination, it will transfer to Aware Super and apply to each of your accounts.
+If you have a death benefit beneficiary nomination, it transferred to Aware Super and applied to each of your accounts.

 If you have a non-binding death benefit nomination, you won’t be able to make changes to it after the transfer to Aware Super as Aware Super doesn’t accept new or updates to existing non-binding death benefit nominations.
 Instead, you can make a lapsing or non-lapsing binding death benefit nomination.